Table of Contents

 Let's have a look at the historical development of SAP Fiori, as shown in the chart below.

 SAP Fiori has been continually evolving since its debut in 2013, adapting its design principles for the best user experience.
-The current in-use design is Fiori 2.0, which was made available as part of SAP S7/4 HANA 1610.
+The current in-use design is Fiori 2.0, which was made available as part of SAP S/4 HANA 1610.
 Following this there were thousands of Fiori applications.
-Then SAP developed Fiori 3, which is based on the previous design with the addition of compatibility with the cloud-based solutions.
+Then SAP developed Fiori 3, which is based on the previous design with the addition of compatibility with cloud-based solutions.
 Parts of Fiori 3 are now available with SAP S/4HANA Cloud 1908.
+For an in-depth look at the design principles behind Fiori, see our guide on SAP Fiori UI/UX and Design Thinking.

 Over the years, SAP's Fiori solution has been consistent on focusing on user experience as a priority.
-This definitely shows, as Fiori continues to be one of the best SAP application designs in the field.
 A consistent user experience requires less training, aids faster work, is less prone to user errors, produces higher quality data, and enhances user motivation.
-The ambiguity of vague icons, hunting for buttons, learning new terminology, and relearning color semantics are factors that can delay work.
 With Fiori, you get the most amount of work done in minimal time.

 The development of SAP Fiori 3.0 has continued to use the latest advances in technology.
 It makes corporate software more efficient by using artificial intelligence and machine intelligence.
-The more information users have, the better they can do their work.
-These days the amount of information available can be overwhelming, so it can be difficult to find what you need.
 SAP Fiori 3 provides a smart and customizable home page that shows everything you need to focus on by using artificial intelligence and machine intelligence.

 SAP Fiori 3 has been developed around common rules for all SAP products and with all design teams in mind.
 It can work consistently and responsively with other SAP products on any device.
 Fiori 3 is also technically compatible with Fiori version 2.0.

 All in all, the SAP Fiori design principles of role-based, adaptive, coherent and simple user experience are a constant.
-Particularly Fiori 3 has the power to make life even easier by leveraging the benefits of the latest advancements in technology and artificial intelligence, as well as making important design features available to its users.
+Particularly Fiori 3 has the power to make life even easier by leveraging the benefits of the latest advancements in technology and artificial intelligence.
+For MDP Group's approach to Fiori consultancy, see our SAP Fiori Consultancy page.

 If all this sounds appealing to you, contact us now for more information and offers on maximising your user experience with SAP Fiori!